munteanumarco/codecrafterschallange/README.md

 ## Testing

-Regarding the testing part, I added some unit tests for both the service and the controller.
+Regarding the testing part, I added some unit tests for both the service and the controller.<br>
+For this I used the NUnit unit testing framework and Moq for the mocking part.